drewpchannel/AvorionTest/README.md

 # Avorion Workshop Ship Spawner
 ## Contribution

+### What does this mod do?
+This mod allows players to type in a command to add missions to the military outposts.
+This adds difficult bosses that multiple people can fight.

+Sectors can also be edited to create a missions area.
+Just by entering the area, players can fight a custom ship.
+This is geared towards servers with mods or a need for new content.

 ### General note
 Adding the /summon command to admins \ moderators will let them setup a trigger in the sector that they are currently in.
 Players who enter this sector will trigger the boss to spawn in and he will be hostile.